kavishamishra/Smart-Expense-Tracker/README.md

 # Smart Expense Tracker

-> A full-stack web application that allows users to manage and track their daily expenses effieciently.
+1. A full-stack web application that allows users to manage and track their daily expenses effieciently.
-> It gives you a month-wise total of your expenses and helps you compare your monthly expenses.
+2. It gives you a month-wise total of your expenses and helps you compare your monthly expenses.
-> The application provides a simple user- friendly interface to record, monitor, and visualize spending patterns.
+3. The application provides a simple user- friendly interface to record, monitor, and visualize spending patterns.

 _ _ _

 ## Features

-> User Registration & Login Authentication.
+1. User Registration & Login Authentication.
-> Add New Expenses.
+2. Add New Expenses.
-> Delete Expenses.
+3. Delete Expenses.
-> View Expense History.
+4. View Expense History.
-> Expense Visualization with Charts
+5. Expense Visualization with Charts
-> Category-wise Expense Tracking
+6. Category-wise Expense Tracking

 _ _ _

 ## Tech Stack

 **Frontend**
-> HTML
+1. HTML
-> CSS
+2. CSS
-> JavaScript
+3. JavaScript

 **Backend**
->Python
+1.Python
->Flask
+2.Flask

 **Database**
->MySQL
+1.MySQL

 ## Requirements